Binary Neural Networks for Memory-Efficient and Effective Visual Place Recognition in Changing Environments: Binary Neural Networks for VPR

 \section{Binary Neural Networks for VPR}

 This section presents a new class of binary neural networks for visual place recognition and provides implementation details.
-To achieve memory efficiency while maintaining reasonable VPR performance, we propose a multi-step approach to turn a standard CNN into a compact yet effective feature extractor.
-These steps are: binarization, depth reduction, and tuning of the fully connected stage.
+To achieve memory and computational efficiency while maintaining reasonable VPR performance, we propose a multi-step approach to turn a standard CNN into a compact yet effective feature extractor.
+Fig. \ref{fig:steps} summarizes the process.
+Binarization reduces the model size and speeds up convolutions by enabling bitwise operations.
+Depth reduction decreases the number of layers for further model size reduction and faster computation.
+The subsequent performance loss due to binarization and layer removal is countered chiefly by training the network with an appropriately sized fully-connected stage consisting of full-precision neurons.